-- During the last 3 years, a general increase has been noted in the level of walking trips in Chester.
-Enhanced pedestrian provision along the A51 corridor could encourage walking to public transport stops along Tarvin Road for people in the local area, offering sustainable modes of travel between Chester and Northwich - Chester has several designated strategic cycle routes.
+Issues Opportunities The existing cycle facility along the A51 Tarvin Corridor is narrow reducing the attractiveness of the route for cyclists.
+The majority (> 85%) of the population have During the last 3 years, a general increase has been noted in the level of walking trips in Chester.
+Enhanced pedestrian provision along the A51 corridor could encourage walking to public transport stops along Tarvin Road for people in the local area, offering sustainable modes of The majority (> 85%) of the population have access to a car which is likely to decrease the levels of walking and reduce opportunities for sustainable travel. travel between Chester and Northwich. • Chester has several designated strategic cycle routes.
 These connect residential areas such as Christleton to the east.
-However, cycling along the A51 corridor is restricted with narrow cycle lanes and a heavily trafficked road network making the route unattractive. - Widening of footways can create more space for cyclists and pedestrians to travel between Chester and the east of the borough.
+However, cycling along the A51 corridor is restricted with a narrow cycle facility and a heavily trafficked road network making the route unattractive.
+Widening of footways can create more space for cyclists and pedestrians to travel between Chester and the east of the borough.